Buying a home can be INTENSE.

 After you get the documentation showing that you’re the new homeowner – and before the rush of moving in – run to your car, find the right station and have a dance party in your car.

 Don’t be ashamed to rock (or Milly Rock) out while people stare.
-Hey, you own a house!
+Hey, you own a home!

-FYI: Your lender technically owns the house until you’ve repaid the loan, but that’s for another MoneyTips Guide 😉.
+FYI: Technically, your lender owns the house until you’ve repaid the loan, but we’ll leave that for another MoneyTips Guide.